Notebook24/alain-take-home-exam-product/README.md

 **These are the input rules for creating or updating a product:**
 - id: Primary key, auto-increment, automatically set (The system does not allow ID input)
-- name: Product name, required
+- name: Product name, required (VARCHAR(20))
-- price: Product price, required, must be greater than 0
+- price: Product price, required, must be greater than 0 (DECIMAL(12,2))
-- description: Product description, required
+- description: Product description, required (VARCHAR(200))
-- stock_quantity: Quantity in stock, must be greater than or equal to 0
+- stock_quantity: Quantity in stock, must be greater than or equal to 0 (INTEGER)
-- weight: Product weight, must be greater than 0
+- weight: Product weight, must be greater than 0 (DECIMAL(10,2))
-- created_at: Timestamp when product is created
+- created_at: Timestamp when product is created (TIMESTAMP)
-- updated_at: Timestamp when product is updated
+- updated_at: Timestamp when product is updated (TIMESTAMP)
-- expiry_date: Optional expiry date, must not be before creation (This condition is checked by the node.js, not the database schema)
+- expiry_date: Optional expiry date (DATETIME).
+Must be later than the creation time.
+This rule is enforced in the Node.js API, not in the database schema, because MySQL cannot use a CHECK constraint referencing another column.
-- brand: Brand name, required
+- brand: Brand name, required (VARCHAR(20))

 - **Note:** The system automatically assigns value to `created_at` and `updated_at` fields upon creation.
 Any attempt to input a different value upon creation is overriden by the system to be the current time to ensure product transparency.
 - **Note:** The user cannot update the `created_at`, `updated_at`, and `expiry_date` fields.
 These fields are automatically managed by the system and are usually uneditable in real-world scenarios to ensure product transparency.